loanmarket/career-ladder/Cloud.md

 ## Principal Cloud Engineer
 > I am a well-rounded cloud developer, architect, problem solver and leader of people.
 I aspire to have engineering and behavioural excellence.
 >
 > 🔀 This role starts the Domain Expert track.
-The sub-branches of Principal Cloud Engineer are:
->
-> - Architect: Engineering and software architecture excellence
-> - Business Analysis: Business solution design and strategy

 #### I am trusted to lead a team and take an idea all the way to production with little supervision.